 The Many Uses of Hemp Oil

-If the benefits of hemp seed oil interest you, there are many different ways that the oil can be used to glean maximal health benefits.
+Hemp seed oil is chalked full of proteins, healthy amino acids, vitamins and minerals, and well as beneficial amounts of omega-3 and omega-6 fatty acids.
+If the benefits of hemp seed oil interest you, there are many different ways that the oil can be used.

 Hemp oil can be used for cooking, much like that of olive oil.
 It’s best to use hemp oil in foods that are complemented by the oil’s subtle yet distinctive taste; recommendations include using it for sauces and dressings.
 When cooking with hemp oil, it’s important to remember to avoid prolonged exposure to heat, as this will destroy some of the healthy nutrient properties the oil contains.

 If seeking to use hemp oil for its skin-enriching benefits, it’s best to stick with unrefined hemp oil or products with hemp oil infusions for better results.
-Refined hemp oil has been stripped of many of its nutrient properties which benefit the skin, making it the least beneficial choice for skin care regimens.
+Refined hemp oil has been stripped of many of its nutrient properties, making it the least beneficial choice for skin care regimens.

 Finally, another effective use of hemp oil is in haircare.
 As with its skin nourishing properties, the fatty acids found in hemp oil make it great at providing nutrients, moisture, and strength to the scalp and hair follicles.